 - Bloomberg reported that Russian cyber hack of the US electoral system was far wider than reported — including 39 states in all.
 The attacks included incursions into voter databases and software system.

-- Further, in Illinois, which became known as “Patient Zero” in the government probe, Russian hackers gained access to personal information on 15mm people, half of whom were active voters.
+- Further, in Illinois, which became known as “Patient Zero” in the government probe, Russian hackers gained access to personal information on 15 million people, half of whom were active voters.

 - Cindy McCain agreed to join the State Dept, after being aggressively courted by Trump.

 - Dana Shell Smith, the US ambassador to Qatar, resigned.

 - Trump’s EPA head, Scott Pruitt, skipped much of the G7 environmental summit.